Introduction

 Slow Breathing

 Diaphragmatic breathing has also been shown to facilitate slow respiration.
 The rate of respiration is known to affect haemodynamics (the dynamics of blood flow).
 Controlled breath affects the harmonics of the blood pressure pulse, which is related to the resistance of the peripheral vasculature, compliance of the aorta and hence venous return, such that slow respiration causes blood pulse fluctuations to synchronise with the heart beat rhythm.
-8 The dynamics include effects include on respiratory muscle activity, ventilation efficiency, chemoreflex and baroreflex sensitivity, heart rate variability, blood flow dynamics, respiratory sinus arrhythmia, cardiorespiratory coupling, and sympathovagal balance.
+9 The dynamics include effects include on respiratory muscle activity, ventilation efficiency, chemoreflex and baroreflex sensitivity, heart rate variability, blood flow dynamics, respiratory sinus arrhythmia, cardiorespiratory coupling, and sympathovagal balance.
 9

 In controlled, slow, deep breathing, there is a shift towards parasympathetic balance and an increase in vagal activity in healthy humans.
-The prolonged practice of slow breathing augmented vagal power by entraining vagally induced cardiac resetting to the phases of respiration; capable of achieving optimal sympathovagal balance, and enhancing autonomic reactivity to physical and mental stress. [^0]
+The prolonged practice of slow breathing augmented vagal power by entraining vagally induced cardiac resetting to the phases of respiration; capable of achieving optimal sympathovagal balance, and enhancing autonomic reactivity to physical and mental stress.
+9 In particular, this can help your body switch from fight-or-flight response to your rest-and-digest response; this can reduce cortisol, the primary stress hormone.

 Breath Retention